samrap/acf-fluent/readme.md

 **Are you using ACF Fluent?**

-ACF Fluent recently hit 3000 downloads, which I think is pretty cool!
+ACF Fluent is almost at 8000 downloads, which I think is pretty cool!
 I mean, it's not _a ton_ of downloads, but cool nonetheless.
 If you're using it, I would love to hear your feedback.
-[Shoot me an email](mailto:me@samrapdev.com) and let me know what kind of projects you've used it on :)
+[Shoot me an email](mailto:me@samrapdev.com) and let me know what kind of projects you've used it on :).
+While I'm not working on it actively at this time, I'm still happy to maintain it.

 ### What is ACF Fluent?